 Symptoms

-• Gradual onset shoulder pain (days or weeks)
+- Gradual onset of shoulder pain (over days or weeks)

-• Overhead movements such as in racket sports or swimming make symptoms worse
+- Pain during activities such as racket sports or swimming

-• Tenderness pressing in on the painful tendon, which may feel thickened
+- Tenderness when pressing on the tendon, which may feel thickened

-An MRI scan confirms the diagnosis and identifies any tearing of the tendon.
+An MRI scan can confirm the diagnosis and identify any tendon tears.

 What is rotator cuff tendonitis/tendinopathy?